17 - 18/04/2026

 • Matthias Pfeffer, Journalist, author and advisor; Founder of PfefferMedia and the Council for European Public Space; co-author of the book ‘The open future and its enemies”

-Simultaneously, conservative and populist forces, influenced by powerful lobbies defending entrenched economic interests, are pushing back against climate and environmental policies under the pretense of competitiveness and simplification.
+Simultaneously, conservative and populist forces, influenced by powerful lobbies defending entrenched economic interests, are pushing back against climate and environmental policies under the pretence of competitiveness and simplification.
 Increasing political polarisation and international geopolitical tensions weaken trust and hinder cooperation.

 In this difficult context, progressive actors need to move from a reactive stance to a proactive strategy.
 It is time to develop a renewed and inspiring eco-social leadership that weaves climate action, social protection and economic prosperity into a forward-looking vision.
 How can we achieve this?
-The session will explore the different forms of leadership that can reinvigorate the progressives’ climate engagement and rebuild trust with citizens and workers.
+The session explored the different forms of leadership that can reinvigorate the progressives’ climate engagement and rebuild trust with citizens and workers.

 With: